 Then there is the theory that the Israelites encampment in The Wilderness would have had a similar shape.

 I sometimes hear from Torah Observant Christians, "Why would I use a symbol of suffering and death?"
 That happens to resemble how Muslims and sometimes Mormons criticize The Gospel.
 And frankly that attitude is exactly what 1 Corinthians 1:17-18 is directed against.

 Like many things certain groups don't like, there is a desire to blame it on Constantine.
-Constantine didn't use it however, he used the Chi-Rho sign.
+Constantine didn't use it however, he used the Chi-Rho sign, that's what he saw in his supposed vision.
 As far as state sponsored Christianity goes the first to put Crosses on it's coins was the Kingdom of Aksum in Africa, the same people who claim to have The Ark, makes you wonder doesn't it?

 Carvings of Crosses go back before that however.

 None of this is an argument you HAVE to go around using The Cross as a symbol, I am not a Legalist.
 This is simply saying symbolism isn't bad, and refuting those who would go around shaming Christians for using a Cross.